tarakc02/PureFun.jl/benchmark/output/list-comparisons/index.md

 # Iteration

-This script attempts to evaluate relative iteration performance of a handful of list types.
+This section attempts to evaluate relative iteration performance of a handful of list types.
 We review two specific iteration patterns:

 - inorder iteration (via `(map)foldl`)